Injera, Ethiopian sourdough flatbread with a slightly spongy texture used to scoop up meat and vegetable stews.

 Living in South America and not having access to teff for many years, I've tried a few of those recipes.

-How to Make Gluten-Free Injera at Home
+How to Make Gluten-Free Injera Batter from Scratch

 To make injera at home you need to plan ahead.
 If you are starting from zero, meaning you don't have a starter, you'll need about 5 to 14 days.

-I haven't been very smart throughout the years and haven't saved some of the sourdough starter, so I usually need to start from zero every time :(.
+I haven't been very smart throughout the years and haven't saved some of the sourdough starter, so I usually need to start from "zero" every time.

 I start a month before our delicious Ethiopian feast, just to make sure I have a good starter and then I keep it in the fridge.